Nicolas Bouliane

 Screenshot of a page on NHS.uk

-I assume that my readers arrived in Germany yesterday, speak no German, and don’t know what a Wohnungsgeberbestätigung is.
+When I write, I assume that my readers have no prior knowledge.
+I imagine that they landed in Germany yesterday, speak no German, and definitely don’t know what a Wohnungsgeberbestätigung is.

 Person talking about the Wohnungsgeberbestätigung to a friend